Ravikc/conduit-ui/README.md

 # conduit-ui

-This is the front-end part of project based on [https://github.com/gothinkster/realworld/](the open source Conduit Project).
-It's built with Vue
+This is the front-end part of project based on [the open source Conduit Project.](https://github.com/gothinkster/realworld) It's built with Vue

 ## Project setup